jchart/kafka-cluster/README.md

 # Apache Kafka cluster setup
 This project creates a three node [Apache Kafaka](https://kafka.apache.org) cluster on a Vagrant provisioned Centos 7 VM.

-## This works on Linux but not Windows.
-Investigating..

 # Prerequisites
 * Download and Install <a href="https://www.virtualbox.org/wiki/Downloads" target="_blank">Virtual Box</a>
 * Download and Install <a href="https://www.vagrantup.com/downloads.html" target="_blank">Vagrant</a>